 Deploy Models On-Premises or in UK Cloud Infrastructure

-For firms with the strongest data residency requirements — particularly those handling classified information, sensitive personal data at scale, or under sector-specific obligations — the most robust option is to deploy AI models within UK-based infrastructure.
-Open-weight models such as Llama 3 or Mistral can be deployed on dedicated servers hosted in UK data centres, with all data processing remaining within the UK.
+For firms with the strongest data residency requirements — those handling highly sensitive matters or under sector-specific obligations — the most robust option is deploying models inside UK infrastructure.
+Open-weight models such as Llama 3 or Mistral can run on dedicated servers in UK data centres, with all processing remaining in-country.
 This eliminates the international transfer question entirely.

-The trade-off is cost and capability: self-hosted models require infrastructure investment and may not match the capability of the largest commercial models for complex tasks.
-However, for many document extraction tasks, capable open-weight models perform well and the cost of UK-hosted compute is manageable.
+The trade-off is cost and capability: self-hosted models require infrastructure investment and may not match the largest commercial models on the most complex tasks.
+For most document extraction work, however, capable open-weight models perform well and UK-hosted compute is manageable.

 Anonymise or Pseudonymise Before External Processing

-In some workflows, it is possible to strip or replace personal data before sending document content to an external model, re-linking it after extraction.
-This is task-specific — it works better for some document types than others — but where applicable it is a simple and effective way to reduce the data protection risk of external API use.
+In some workflows, personal data can be stripped or replaced before document content is sent to an external model, then re-linked after extraction.
+This is task-specific — it works better for some document types than others — but where applicable it is a simple way to reduce risk.

 Processor Agreements and Due Diligence

-Where an AI system supplier processes personal data on behalf of the firm, UK GDPR Article 28 requires a written data processing agreement (DPA) between the controller (the firm) and the processor (the AI system supplier or cloud provider).
-Any bespoke AI automation system built for a firm should come with appropriate DPAs in place for any sub-processors used.
+Where an AI supplier processes personal data on behalf of the firm, UK GDPR Article 28 requires a written DPA between the firm (controller) and the supplier (processor).
+Any bespoke AI system built for a firm should come with appropriate DPAs in place for any sub-processors.

-Due diligence on sub-processors should cover: where data is stored and processed, data retention and deletion practices, security certifications (ISO 27001, SOC 2), breach notification procedures, and the handling of any onward transfers.
+Due diligence should cover: where data is stored and processed, retention and deletion practices, security certifications (ISO 27001, SOC 2 Type II), breach notification procedures, and the handling of any onward transfers.
+The Law Society's practice note on cloud computing is a useful reference point.

 Transparency and Human Oversight

 UK GDPR requires that automated processing — particularly where it produces decisions with significant effects on individuals — is disclosed and subject to appropriate human oversight.
-For most document extraction and research automation use cases, this is not Article 22 automated decision-making (which applies to decisions about individuals based solely on automated processing).
-The AI system is producing data outputs that are reviewed and acted upon by humans, not making autonomous decisions about individuals.
+In most document extraction and review use cases, the processing is unlikely to constitute Article 22 solely-automated decision-making, because the AI produces data outputs that are reviewed and acted upon by qualified solicitors rather than autonomous decisions about individuals — but each deployment should be assessed on its own facts.

-However, transparency obligations do apply: where firms process client or counterparty personal data through AI systems, their privacy notices should reflect this.
-This is a documentation and disclosure matter rather than a fundamental bar to using AI — the same transparency requirement that applies to all personal data processing.
+Transparency obligations still apply: where a firm processes client or counterparty personal data through AI, its privacy notice should reflect this.
+It is a documentation matter rather than a fundamental bar to using the technology.

 A Practical Compliance Approach

-For most UK law firms and consultancies, a compliant AI automation deployment looks like this: a Data Protection Impact Assessment (DPIA) conducted before the system goes live, appropriate DPAs with any third-party processors, a design that applies data minimisation principles, a preference for UK or EEA-based data processing where available, and updated privacy notices.
-These are not onerous requirements for a well-organised firm — they are a structured version of what good data governance requires anyway.
+For most UK law firms, a compliant AI deployment looks like this: a Data Protection Impact Assessment (DPIA) where the processing is likely to result in high risk — which the ICO indicates will commonly be the case for novel AI deployments; appropriate DPAs with any third-party processors; a design that applies data minimisation; a preference for UK or EEA-based processing where available; a written privilege and confidentiality assessment signed off by the COLP; and an updated privacy notice.